Skip to content

 Set Budgets Before Agents Burn Them

-The guardrails block gives you per-run token caps, session budgets, and daily or lifetime daemon budgets — all in YAML.
-Agents stop automatically when they hit a limit and warn at 80 %.
-No surprise bills from runaway loops, no manual kill switches.
-Set it once and forget it.
+A ⁨guardrails:⁩ block sets per-run token caps, session budgets, and daily or lifetime daemon budgets in YAML.
+Agents warn at 80 % of a limit and stop at 100 %.
+No surprise bills from runaway loops.
+Add content policies for PII redaction, or initguard for CEL-based access control.

 Per-run caps.
 Daily budgets.
 Automatic enforcement.